 Most of the government financing for any home improvements in America is done through the HUD-aided home improvement loan programs.
 Such types of assistance programs are mainly provided at national, state, and county levels.

-Apart from the national programs, many local government home loan programs also help in repairs and renovations.
+Apart from the national programs, there are many local government home loan programs that also help in repairs and renovations.
 Most of this information can be found on an individual’s local or county government website in the housing department.

 An example of such a program is Section 504 Home Repair, which provides loans to very low-income homeowners so that they can repair, improve, or modernize their homes, or grants to very low-income senior citizens so that they can eliminate health and safety hazards.